dotnet/runtime/docs/design/coreclr/jit/jit-gc-info-x86.md

 There are three different encodings used:

-1. Methods that are *not* fully interruptible and have dedicated the EBP register as the frame pointer at runtime are called <a href="#Dfn: EBP-Frame or EBP-based Method">EBP-based methods</a>.
+1. Methods that are *not* fully interruptible and have dedicated the EBP register as the frame pointer at runtime are called [EBP-based methods](#Dfn-EBP-Frame-or-EBP-based-Method).
 The GC liveness information is only  available at call sites.
 This is the most space-efficient GC encoding format, but it is not the fastest in terms of execution speed, since extra work must be performed in the prolog and epilog code to setup and restore the EBP frame pointer.

-2. Methods that are *not* fully interruptible and have *not* dedicated the EBP register as a frame pointer at runtime are called <a href="#Dfn: EBP-less Method">EBP-less methods</a>.
+2. Methods that are *not* fully interruptible and have *not* dedicated the EBP register as a frame pointer at runtime are called [EBP-less methods](#Dfn-EBP-less-Method).
 Like the EBP-based methods described above, the GC liveness information is only available at call sites.
-However additional information for tracking changes to the <a href="#Dfn: ESP Register">ESP</a>
-register must be maintained in the Method GC Information so that the return address (stored on the stack) can be found and for translating the ESP-based offsets into the proper addresses needed by the runtime.
+However additional information for tracking changes to the [ESP](#Dfn-ESP-Register) register must be maintained in the Method GC Information so that the return address (stored on the stack) can be found and for translating the ESP-based offsets into the proper addresses needed by the runtime.
 Methods of this type execute the fastest and are the preferred